Defective Medtronic Paradigm

 2013.
 The recall notice states that the recall was due to “a potential safety issue that can occur if insulin or other fluids come in contact with the inside of the tubing connector.
 If this occurs it can temporarily block the vents that allow the pump to properly prime.
 This can result in too much or too little insulin being delivered resulting in hypoglycemia or hyperglycemia which can be severe and lead to serious illness.”
 On Sept 11, 2017, Medtronic further recalled many of the Infusion Sets (the plastic tubing) used with its Paradigm Insulin Pumps stating:

 The company determined, through recent field reports from patients and root cause analysis, that a component, the vent membrane, in the recalled infusion sets may be susceptible to being blocked by fluid during the process of priming/fill-tubing.
 This situation can lead to potential over-delivery of insulin shortly after an infusion set change, which may cause hypoglycemia.

 On September 11, 2017, Medtronic announced yet another recall of “specific lots of infusion sets used with all models of Medtronic insulin pumps.”
 This time, the recall notice specifically identifies the vent in the connector as the source of the problem and indicates that infusion sets sold prior to April 2017 may have contained this component.
 Patients with recalled infusion sets should immediately discontinue using them, as the blocked vent may result in serious injuries.

 Why Choose GoldenbergLaw?

-If you are considering filing a Medtronic insulin pump lawsuit, our lawyers in Minneapolis should be the first people you contact.
-Not only do we have experience with Medtronic devices, but we have also spent years working on cases dealing with all sorts of medical and drug-related issues.
+If you are considering filing a Medtronic insulin pump lawsuit, our lawyers should be the first people you contact.
+Not only do we have experience with Medtronic devices, but we have also spent years working on cases dealing with all sorts of defective medical devices.